-This warranty is in lieu of all other warranties expressed or implied and releases Larry Hess & Associates, Inc. of all other obligations and liabilities whatsoever.
-This warranty neither assumes nor authorizes any person to assume any obligation other than those specified by this warranty.
+This warranty is in lieu of all other warranties expressed, written or implied and releases Hess Manufacturing Inc. of all other obligations and liabilities whatsoever.
+This warranty neither assumes nor authorizes any person any obligation other than those specified by this warranty.

-DO NOT USE SAND.
+DO NOT USE SAND!
 SAND WILL CAUSE SILICA DUST, WHICH IS THE CAUSE OF SILICOSIS DISEASE, A CONDITION OF MASSIVE FIBROSIS OF THE LUNGS.
-THIS STATEMENT INDICATES POTENTIAL PERSONNEL HAZARD.
+THIS STATEMENT INDICATES POTENTIAL PERSONEL HAZARD.
 FAILURE TO COMPLY WITH THESE INSTRUCTIONS MAY RESULT IN PERSONAL INJURY.